Heads of Laboratories

-Learning how plants’ protein intermediates act and understanding the roles of their modifications in signaling will lead to strategies by which scientists may manipulate plant genetics in order to fortify crops against viral infection, drought, flood, pests and other suboptimal conditions.
-The knowledge generated by Dr. Chua through the use of Arabidopsis can be applied toward crop improvement to reduce hunger around the world as well as to create sustainable agriculture in portions of the world that are today poorly suited to it.
+Learning how plants’ protein intermediates act and understanding the roles of their modifications in signaling will lead to strategies by which scientists may manipulate plant genetics in order to fortify crops against viral infection, drought, flood, pests, and other suboptimal conditions.
+The knowledge generated by Dr. Chua through the use of Arabidopsis can be applied toward crop improvement to reduce hunger around the world, as well as to create sustainable agriculture in regions of the world that are today poorly suited to it.

 University of Singapore

 Assistant Professor, 1973–1977